The 5 biggest PDCA pitfalls

 The pattern of Plan-Do, Plan-Do keeps repeating itself.
 Check and Act are left behind.
 There’s always a new plan you can implement.
 The mistake here is not applying PDCA consistently.
 If you want to achieve the desired change, you have to complete the cycle, as quickly and as often as possible.
 You won’t make the most of PDCA by applying it once a year.

-2. PDCA without Try and Test
+2. PDCA without Trying and Testing

 This pitfall should be familiar to managers who like to stay in control (control freaks, if you will).
 They primarily see PDCA as a tool to plan and check the work.
 That leaves you with an approach that impedes progress, rather than one that solves problems.
 Those managers don’t want you to experiment, because it’s seen as being too risky.
-But Try and Test are essential to the Do and Check steps.
+But Trying and Testing are essential to the Do and Check steps.
 Also, experimenting is essential to creating a sense of ownership of solutions to the bottlenecks that pop up daily in the workplace.
 And that sense of ownership is crucial to making progress together.

 3. PDCA without a specific improvement goal

-4. PDCA to implement a plan
+4. Using PDCA to implement a plan

 This pitfall starts with a plan that came from the upper management echelons without any rhyme or reason.
 But the plan has already been defined from start to finish.
 Management will pull out all the stops to execute this plan no matter the cost, even if it turns out that the plan is based on erroneous assumptions.
 This also misses the point of PDCA.
 The workplace ends up having to contort itself into all kinds of awkward shapes to be able to implement the plan, or at least make it look like the plan’s been implemented.
 At the same time, they try to keep doing whatever’s actually useful.
 It’s exhausting and irritating, and it negatively affects morale and your bottom line.